I recently received the Keurig 2.0 Brewing System that has just hit the market.

 Disclosure: I received a complimentary Keurig 2.0 Brewing System Review for review purposes. all opinions are strictly my own.

-I was really excited to try out the new system because I love being able to make myself a cup of coffee when no one else is in the mood.
+I was really excited to try out my new Keurig Coffee Maker because I love being able to make myself a cup of coffee when no one else is in the mood.
 We also all like different types and flavors of coffee so being able to use our own coffees in our Keurig enabled machine was/is awesome.
 With that being said, there is one downfall to the new Keurig 2.0 Brewing System.
 You can ONLY use K-Cups with the Keurig logo on the lid.
 The new brewer has a system that reads the lid so it can self-adjust it’s brew for that beverage.
 If you like to use your own coffees in a refillable cup, that option isn’t available.
 At least, it isn’t yet.
 Perhaps Keurig will create a refillable cup with their logo set to a standard brew so you can use your own coffee, tea or hot cocoa in their machine?
 We’ll just have to wait and see.
 In the meantime, there are 100’s of varieties available for use in the Keurig 2.0 Brewing System.

 I love it!
 The machine itself is extremely easy to set up.
 All I had to do to get it going was plug it in, fill the reservoir to the fill line, lift and re-close the lid with NO K-Cup inserted and run a cleaning cycle.
 Once that was done, I was able to set a couple more options on the touch-screen control panel.